marcelduin/Micrio.Blogpost.wasm-v3/README.md

 This could simply be resolved including a browser warning for older, non-compatible browsers.
 Or, instructing that developers using Micrio in their projects should stick to the 2.9 version.

-Which neither I wanted to do:
+Neither of which I wanted to do:

 * Micrio projects are often aimed at broad audiences and should be *all inclusive*-- even your grandparents still using Internet Explorer 10 should be able to enjoy the projects;